AndrasKovacs/stlc-nbe/paper/stlc-nbe.md

 The `ᴺ` model is changed to a presheaf model, therefore it includes all mutually defined naturality proofs.
 The interpretation of types is now the same as `Tyᴾ` in [@Sec:presheaf-refinement], although here we also use `ᴺ` superscripts for the presheaf model^[It stands for "normalization", which it achieves, but by a different model than previously.].

 A benefit of this approach is that the `Tyᴾ` logical predicate for naturality can be entirely dropped, since naturality is already baked into `Tyᴺ`.
-The drawback is that all functor laws and naturalities must be proven even when defining the evaluation function.
+The drawback is that functor laws and naturalities must be defined mutually with evaluation.
 We list here the types (only the types, for brevity) of the definitions required to implement normalization, along with brief descriptions of categorical interpretations.
 Below, `(f : PSh(OPE)(A, B))`{.agda} means that `f` is a natural transformation in `PSh(OPE)` between `A` and `B` presheaves.

 ~~~{.agda}
     -- Presheaf.agda